-Figure 2 – Graph showing the standardised rate of survival (Ws with 95 per cent confidence intervals) between the three time periods for patients with ISS > 15.
+Figure 3 – Graph showing the standardised rate of survival (Ws with 95 per cent confidence intervals) between the three time periods for patients with ISS > 15.

+Figure 4 – Funnel plot showing standardized rate of survival (Ws) versus precision (number of cases) for hospitals before and after MTC designation.
+The “target” represents the overall average of the indicator (i.e. no variation between MTCs) and the control limits at 2 and 3 standard deviations from the target line.